top of page

 *Extensive Health Guarantee including lifetime Hypertrophic Cardiomyopathy, FIP and Congenital Disease guarantee

-*Enrichment items including familiar scent plush toy, sample freeze dried balanced meal, teething chew treats, raw feeding education book and discount coupons for Raw Vibes Pet Food Company
+*Enrichment items including familiar scent plush toy, blanket, sample freeze dried balanced meal, teething chew treats and raw feeding education book

 *Kitten Food Supply (Species Appropriate Raw Diet)